wethod/learning-center-source/content/finance/index.md

 Find this section in Projects > Wallet > Suppliers

-In this section you can view all your suppliers, create new ones or browse by name, email, category, subcategory or status.
+In this section you can view all your suppliers, create new ones or browse by name, email, status or tags.

 {{< img-center src="/uploads/2020/07/17/schermata-2020-07-17-alle-17-24-07.png" >}}

 {{< img-center src="/uploads/2020/07/17/schermata-2020-07-17-alle-17-55-08.png" >}}

 To create a supplier: